audioscience/avdecc-lib/README.md

 Introduction
 ------------

-This library aims to simplify development of an AVDECC controller based on the IEEE1722.1 specification.
+This library aims to simplify development of an AVDECC Controller based on the IEEE1722.1 specification.
-It provides a simple c++ object interface to 1722.1 objects and implements device discovery and enumeration as a background process.
+It provides a simple C++ object interface to 1722.1 objects and implements device discovery and enumeration as a background process.

 The repository contains source to build a Windows DLL or a Linux library and a command line application for exercising the library.

-The overall philosophy of AVDECC LIB is to implement a thin layer of commands that allow an application to discover and control AVDECC capable end stations.
+The overall philosophy of AVDECC LIB is to implement a thin layer of commands that allow an application to discover and control AVDECC capable End Stations.
 The internal operations of the library are designed to be single threaded, although multiple threads are used to queue operations to be performed by the single threaded "engine" portion of the library.
 The library supports notification events (callbacks) that are triggered on the success (or failure) of a command.
 It is up to the application to process the notifications in a useful manner.
-Asynchronous descriptor updates from an end station are also supported.
+Asynchronous descriptor updates from an End Station are also supported.
 A descriptor notification does not have data about the updated descriptor values embedded in it.
 Instead the AVDECC application should query the descriptor class to obtain the updated values.

-Operations that "fetch" details or status of an endstation store the response for later readback by the controller application.
+Operations that "fetch" details or status of an End Station store the response for later readback by the controller application.
 An example of this would be the AEM send_get_stream_info_cmd() operation whose response is stored in the appropriate stream input object in avdecc-lib.
 Functions get_stream_info_msrp_accumulated_latency(), get_stream_info_msrp_failure_code() and others can then be used to readback fields of the response.

 Users developing 1722.1 end stations and controllers are encouraged to add new descriptors to this library as required.
-The library provides an easy entry point for adding and a testing a completely new 1722.1 descriptor without having to develop a complete controller side 1722.1 software stack.
+The library provides an easy entry point for adding and testing a completely new 1722.1 descriptor without having to develop a complete controller side 1722.1 software stack.